Cadgwith: Lifeboats

-Lifeboat services throughout the British Isles are run as a charity and manned by volunteers organised by the Royal National Lifeboat Institution (RNLI).
+Lifeboat services throughout the British Isles are run as a charity and staffed by volunteers organised by the Royal National Lifeboat Institution (RNLI).

 The RNLI stationed a lifeboat at Cadgwith between 1867 and 1963, with lifeboats crewed by local fishermen as a benevolent service to all seafarers, especially due to the treacherous local waters.
 Until 1941 the station operated a 'pulling and sailing' boat, but in 1941 the motor lifeboat Guide of Dunkirk arrived.
 The Cadgwith station was closed in 1963 after the merger, in 1961, of the Lizard and Cadgwith lifeboats and the opening of a new lifeboat station, the Lizard-Cadgwith Lifeboat Station, at Kilcobben Cove.
 This is approximately halfway along the coast between The Lizard and Cadgwith and is more sheltered from the prevailing winds.
 In 1987 the name was changed to the Lizard Lifeboat and in 2012 the boathouse was rebuilt and modernised to house a new lifeboat.
 The redundant lifeboat house at Cadgwith has since been used by the Cadgwith Pilot Gig Club.